Data

 Viewing Data

-By default, data files are written to a Data subfolder located in the same folder as your experiment (.exp) file.
+By default, data files are written to a Data subfolder located in the same folder as your Experiment File.
 For example, if your experiment were c:\experiments\test\test.exp then your data would be saved to c:\experiments\test\data\*.
 If this data subfolder does not exist when you run a session, MediaLab will create it.
-The main data file will be given the same name as the experiment file, but with different file extensions to indicate the different formats (e.g., .txt for the SPSS text-formatted data, .sav for the native SPSS data file and .csv for the comma-delimited text files).
-Data from open-ended essay as well as on-line response questions will also be located in the data subfolder.
+The main data file will be given the same name as the Experiment File, but with different file extensions to indicate the different formats (e.g., .txt for the SPSS text-formatted data, .sav for the native SPSS data file and .csv for the comma-delimited text files).
+Data from essay items and on-line rating items will also be located in the Data subfolder.

 You can view these files by browsing through "My Computer" on your desktop to the appropriate data folder.
 You can also select View Data from the Data menu in MediaLab--this will allow you to view any data file (.txt, .csv, .sav) you select.
 Note that MediaLab will use the default program your computer uses to view these file types.